julelang/jule/README.md

 <ol></ol> <!-- for space -->
 <img src="./docs/images/cpp_interop.png"/>

-<h2 id="goals">Goals</h2>

-+ Simplicity and maintainability
-+ Fast and scalable development
-+ Performance-critical software
-+ Memory safety
-+ As efficient and performance as C++
-+ High C++ interoperability

 <h2 id="what-is-julec">What is JuleC?</h2>
 JuleC is the name of the reference compiler for the Jule programming language.
 It is the original compiler of the Jule programming language.
 The features that JuleC has is a representation of the official and must-have features of the Jule programming language.

 <h2 id="about-project">About Project</h2>
-JuleC, the reference compiler for Jule, is still in development.
-Currently, it can only be built from source.
+JuleC currently, it can only be built from source.
 Due to the fact that it is still under development, there may be changes in the design and syntax of the language.
 <br><br>
 It is planned to rewrite the compiler with Jule after reference compiler reaches sufficient maturity.